FIL4300 – Ethics

 Requires admission to the Philosophy (master's two years).

-13 double sessions with seminars and one day with optional visit to NMBU.
-Active participation in class is expected.
-The course has the following compulsory tuition activities:
+12 double sessions with seminars and lectures.
+Active participation is expected.
+The course has got the following compulsory tuition activities:

-All the obligatory tuition activities must be accepted as satisfactory in order to be able to hand in the term paper.
+All compulsory tuition activities must be submitted in order to take the exam.